 Claudia grew up around the corner from Wayside and spent many childhood hours traipsing around the nooks and crannies of the old Wayside building.
 Claudia describes Wayside as a geographical landmark on the map of her childhood, and says that as a child she was aware of the madness, warmth and colour that emanated from Wayside.
 Claudia met Graham in 2005 and was won over by ‘his lightness in the face’ and his monumental and courageous undertaking.
 She became a Wayside ambassador shortly after they met.
 Claudia is one of Australia’s most respected and acclaimed film and television actors.
 She has had a full career, appearing in the television series Newton’s Law, Jack Irish, The Secret Life of Us and Love My Way, which she was also a producer and writer for.

 Kylie opened her new Billy Kwong restaurant in mid-December 2014 down the road from Wayside and has incorporated Wayside’s mission of creating a community with no ‘us and them’ into her mantra.
 Experienced restaurateur, celebrity chef, prominent author & much loved TV presenter.
 Kylie believes that fresh food definitely tastes better and our food choices should be ethical, sustainable and supportive of both the natural and human environments.
 She has enjoyed many visits to Wayside’s rooftop garden and will use Wayside’s honey, plus other herbs in her restaurant.
+In 2019, Kylie closed Billy Kwong, but continues to support Wayside Chapel and our community.

 Indira and The Wayside Chapel share a passion for growing produce in small spaces.
 Late last year, Indira launched a book last year called The Edible Balcony, which details a 12-month period where she grew produce on her 13th floor balcony in Potts Point and cooked up a storm in her kitchen.
 Indira is well known from her career with ABC and SBS in broadcast journalism.
 She has also acted as a consumer communications consultant to the United Nations trade arm in Geneva and various environmental and community organisations.
 In 2009, Naidoo was one of 261 candidates selected to be trained in Melbourne by Former US Vice President Al Gore to conduct regular presentations about the impacts of anthropogenic climate change.